vonglasow/atoum-documentation/source/en/chapter2.rst

                ->isEqualTo(4)
    ;

-It is important to note that theses keywords do change anything technically or functionally.
+It is important to note that theses keywords do not change anything technically or functionally.
 Their only goal is to ease the test comprehension, which next developers will be thankful for :).

-Thereby, ``if`` et ``and``  let you define the prior conditions so that the assertions that follow the ``then`` keyword pass.
+Thereby, ``given``, ``if`` et ``and``  let you define the prior conditions so that the assertions that follow the ``then`` keyword pass.

 However, there is no grammar defining the order these keywords are used, and no syntax check is done by atoum.